The Children With Diabetes Research Foundation is a tax-exempt non-profit foundation that has been funding research for almost 20 years.

 Additionally, at the Barbara Davis Center, Dr. Boris Draznin and Dr. Ron Gill have received grants related to this goal of a “bioartificial” pancreas.
 Dr. Draznin led an animal study required by the FDA in preparation for porcine islet cell transplantation, and Dr. Gill was awarded funding to set up an islet cell lab at this world class facility.

-We were involved in the creation of a protocol and the very first funding of a ground breaking study focused on cord blood.
+We were involved in the creation of a protocol and the very first funding of a ground-breaking study focused on cord blood.
 The cord blood was obtained at delivery from high risk infants (siblings or offspring of a diabetic).
 Could this be re-infused if they later became diabetic?
 Perhaps the cells derived prior to the attack could teach the cells causing islet apoptosis a lesson?
-The first subject newly onset was re-infused with her own cord blood at the Barbara Davis Center.
-CWDF funded the collection and storage of cord for many other infants, and eventually a study was completed through collaboration with Drs.
-Michael Haller and Desmond Schatz at the University of Florida, Gainesville.
-Although the long term results did not yield what we hoped, perhaps intervention after diagnosis will take some sort of "cocktail" to yield optimal outcomes.
-Again, this was ground breaking research, never before conducted in a human clinical environment – thanks to the CWDF!
+The first newly onset child was re-infused with her own cord blood at the Barbara Davis Center.
+CWDRF funded the collection and storage of cord blood for many other infants, and eventually the study was completed through collaboration with Drs.
+Michael Haller and Desmond Schatz at the University of Florida at Gainesville.
+Although the long- term results did not yield what we hoped, perhaps intervention after diagnosis will take some sort of “cocktail” to yield optimal outcomes.
+Again, this was ground breaking research, never before conducted in a human clinical environment thanks to the CWDRF!

 Autologous stem cell transplantation doesn’t necessarily require cord blood or embryonic (non-self) sources).
 We supported a conference looking at opportunities to bank stem cells from at risk people using GCSF for mobilization.
 Not only could this be used in the future when a protocol is improved, but it could help if a person was to develop other conditions, i.e. cancer.

-Another autologous stem cell project we supported was based upon the work of Dr. Roberto Fernandez Vina.
-His father passed from T1DM.
-He is a cardiologist and uses autologous stem cells from the iliac crest to assist with repair after myocardial infarction.
+Another autologous stem cell project we supported was based upon the work of Dr. Roberto Fernandez Vina in Argentina.
+His father passed from T1DM and his brother heads up a Red Cross stem cell bank here in the U.S. He is a cardiologist and uses autologous stem cells from the iliac crest to assist with repair after myocardial infarction.
 He believes the stem cells will hone in on the area of injury, and he hoped to cure diabetes in this manner.
 We also funded an outside researcher to travel to Argentina and evaluate his work.
-Again, the results were not as we hoped, but the subjects already had diabetes, and so very few if any islet cells were there to repair.
+Again, the long term results were not as we hoped, but the subjects already had diabetes with limited C-peptide, and so the number of islet cells remaining were unknown.

-Working together with other organizations, the CWDF has funded over $170,000 towards emergency supplies for diabetics with critical shortage situations.
+Working together with other organizations, the CWDRF has funded over $170,000 towards emergency supplies for diabetics with critical shortage situations.
 This mission started during Hurricane Katrina and continued thanks to our wonderful volunteers.
-There are more resources nationwide now so this is a less active project.
-We have also helped "Insulin For Life" with funding for critical shortage needs internationally.
+There are more resources nationwide now, and other non-profits are specializing in the logistics, and so this is a less active project.
+We have also helped “Insulin For Life” with funding for critical shortage needs internationally.